LaravelDaily/Laravel-Reservations-Course/course/04 - Company Owner Manages Users.md

 ![administrators for a company navigation](images/administrators-for-a-company-navigation.png)

-Now that we have the navigation link, let's implement the backend part.
+Now that we have the navigation link let's implement the backend part.
 So, first, let's create a policy and register it in the `AuthServiceProvider`.

 ```sh
 php artisan make:policy CompanyUserPolicy --model=Company